the-turing-way/bookdash/wg-meeting-notes/2024-01-31_bookdash-wg-meeting.md

        * 17:00 session: Arielle, Anne, Alexandra
    * Pre Book Dash GitHub Skill-up (1 hour): May 2024, led by Batool Almarzouq? and Johanna Bayer?
    * Book Dash Contribution Sessions during the week: of 3-6 June 2024
-   * The Turing Way community share-out: 17 May 2024.
-Additions to The Turing Way Book *Curated from the DAY-5 share out notes*
+   * The Turing Way community share-out: 7 June 2024.
+*Curated from the DAY-5 share out notes*